If you're one of the millions of people in the US suffering from constipation, you may be at risk for chronic kidney disease (CKD).

 Foods such as apples, blueberries, navy beans, pears, whole grains, bananas, onions, and garlic are rich in fiber and prebiotics that the gut bacteria feed on for energy.

 Increasing your fiber intake promotes healthy bowel movements and good gut bacteria growth.
-A plant-based diet is a great way to ensure you're getting enough fiber in your daily meals.
+A plant-based diet is a great way to ensure you're getting enough fiber in your daily meals (plant based meat low sodium).

 Staying hydrated with 64 ounces of water per day helps keep things moving through the gut.
 Proper hydration is important for both gut and kidney health.